allenvanderlinde/blume/README.md

 1. Win32 console coloring now supported.
 2. New native exception for operations performed on incompatible operating systems `OSIncompatibilityException`.
 3. There are two methods which can be used to demonstrate some of Blume's capabilities: `displayANSIRGBGradients()` for ANSI-supported terminals, and `displayStandardColorTable()` for both Win32 consoles and ANSI-supported terminals.
 4. Java Native Access libraries with minimum version 4.5.1 are required and can be downloaded below from the JNA GitHub page.
+They are also included in the Blume JAR file.
 	* [JNA](http://repo1.maven.org/maven2/net/java/dev/jna/jna/4.5.1/jna-4.5.1.jar)
 	* [JNA Platform](http://repo1.maven.org/maven2/net/java/dev/jna/jna-platform/4.5.1/jna-platform-4.5.1.jar)